aridjayarecipes/cutesrecipes.web.app/content/post/2314-simple-way-to-prepare-speedy-tea-infused-bread-pudding-with-prunes-and-banana.md

 - "Cut the bread and banana into suitable sizes, cut the prune in half.
 Spread the lemon juice on the banana to stop any discoloration."
 - "Put the teabag (remove the paper label) and milk into a steamer without the lid.
 Microwave for 1 minute at 500 W, and cover to steam for a minute."
 - "Take the tea bag out and add the maple syrup, mix with chopsticks and add the egg to stir in.
 Soak the bread and place the fruits."
 - "Cover with a lid and microwave for 3 minutes at 500 W. Take the lid off and microwave for another minute.
-It's done.
+It&#39;s done.
 Sprinkle on cinnamon as you like."
-- "Here's one made with strawberries.  https://cookpad.com/us/recipes/171200-microwaved-strawberry-bread-pudding"
+- "Here&#39;s one made with strawberries.  https://cookpad.com/us/recipes/171200-microwaved-strawberry-bread-pudding"
 categories:
 - Recipe
 tags: